 Accepting ADHD Into Your Life

 Acceptance — we all crave it in some form or another.
-Hopefully as we grow and mature, we look less for the acceptance of others and more from within ourselves.
+Hopefully, as we grow and mature, we look less for the acceptance of others and more from within ourselves.

 If you live with attention deficit hyperactivity disorder (ADHD), you know a little about needing acceptance.

-Accepting ADHD Diagnosis
+Your Diagnosis and Accepting ADHD

 It is important to accept yourself, flaws and all, but accepting your ADHD diagnosis may just change your life.